Therapist offers mental health advice during election season

-“You know that $1,000 is going to be withdrawn, you need to make some deposits,” said Dr. Valencia Agnew, a psychologist with Adolescent & Family Behavioral Health Services in Grand Rapids.
+“You know that $1,000 is going to be withdrawn, you need to make some deposits,” said Dr. Valencia Agnew, a psychologist with Adolescent and Family Behavioral Health Services in Grand Rapids.

 Agnew says taking care of your mental health is like a bank account, meaning if you know you’ll potentially get upset about something, it’s best to prepare in advance.